Understanding ACL Tear: Why It Happens And What To Do Next

 This innovative procedure uses precise image guidance to deliver orthobiologic injectates processed with Regenexx lab protocols, supporting the body’s natural healing response.
 By avoiding traditional surgery, Perc-ACLR may help patients maintain knee stability and function with fewer risks and less downtime.

-Research shows that ACL sprains and select non-retracted ACL tears can improve over time, especially with interventional orthobiologic procedures like Perc-ACLR.
-These advanced techniques activate the body’s natural healing response, offering a non-surgical alternative for many individuals.
+Research shows that ACL sprains and select non-retracted ACL tears may improve over time, especially with interventional orthobiologic procedures like Perc-ACLR.
+These techniques activate the body’s natural healing response, offering a non-surgical alternative for many individuals.

-- A Regenexx network physician extracts bone marrow using imaging guidance and a specialized Regenexx technique.
+- A physician in the licensed Regenexx network extracts bone marrow using imaging guidance and a specialized Regenexx technique.

 - The marrow is processed using Regenexx lab protocols while the patient rests for three to six hours.